Dracula Has Risen from the Grave: Plot

-Mueller enters Maria's room just after Dracula has bitten the girl and pursues a fleeing figure across the rooftops.
+Mueller enters Maria's room just before Dracula has bitten the girl again and pursues a fleeing figure across the rooftops.
 He is knocked down by the priest.
 Mueller makes his way back home, where his sister-in-law cares for him.
 He summons Paul, knowing that he will help protect Maria because of his love for her.
 Mueller passes on a book, which contains the rites of protection against vampires and ways to defeat them, before he succumbs to his wounds.
 Paul enlists the priest, not knowing he is under Dracula's spell.
 Unable to break free from Dracula's influence, the priest attacks Paul as they watch over Maria, who is falling under Dracula's spell.
 Paul defeats the priest and forces him to lead the way to Dracula's lair.
 They try to stake Dracula through the heart, but the faithless priest and the atheist Paul are not able to say the required prayer, so Dracula rises and removes the stake himself.
 He kidnaps Maria and flees to the castle, pursued by Paul and the priest.

 At the castle, Dracula orders Maria to remove the cross from the door.
 She throws it over the parapet into the ravine below, where it lands upright, wedged between the rocks.
 Paul fights Dracula on the parapet and throws him over the side, and he is impaled on the cross.
 The priest, freed from the vampire's influence, recites the Lord's Prayer in Latin before collapsing and Dracula perishes, dissolving into dust.
 Reunited with Maria and having apparently regained his Christian faith, Paul crosses himself while viewing Dracula's remains.